Architecture

 Core Utility Functions

-• Primary Transaction Currency: All VAULT transactions utilize "ART" as the primary medium of exchange.
+- Primary Transaction Currency: All VAULT transactions utilize VAU as the primary medium of exchange.
+This includes marketplace purchases, service payments, and cross-chain operations.

-• Gas Fee Mechanism: Network operations require "ART" for gas fees, ensuring efficient resource allocation and spam prevention.
+- Gas Fee Mechanism: Network operations require VAU for gas fees, ensuring efficient resource allocation and spam prevention.
+The gas fee structure is dynamically adjusted based on network utilization.

-• Staking Operations: Tokens serve as collateral for network validation, with stakers receiving rewards proportional to their contribution.
+- Staking Operations: VAU serves as collateral for network validation, with stakers receiving rewards proportional to their contribution.
+This creates a secure and decentralized consensus mechanism.

 Technical Foundation